Konyaspor: Early foundations and restructuring

+First top-flight years and cup progress

 Konyaspor lasted five seasons in the first league.
 They played 160 official matches, ending up with 47 wins, 33 draws, and 80 losses.
 During the 1988–89 season Konyaspor made it to the semi-finals of the Turkish Cup, losing to eventual champions Beşiktaş.
 In the 1992–93 season, the club were relegated back to the second league.

 After spending 10 seasons in the second league, Konyaspor returned to Süper Lig as the title holders of the 2002–03 First League with 68 points.
 During the 2003–04 season Konyaspor made it to the quarter-finals of the Turkish Cup, but then lost to eventual champions Trabzonspor 2–1 during extra time.
 In 2004–05 Konyaspor advanced to the quarter-finals beating Beşiktaş 3–1, but then lost to Denizlispor 5–4 on penalty shoot-outs.

 In 2008–09 despite the 3–0 home win against Ankaraspor, Konyaspor couldn't avoid relegation as they remained 16th in the table with 38 points which meant their relegation from the Süper Lig.
 Konyaspor were in the Süper Lig since 2003.
 However, Konyaspor completed the TFF First League 6th and secured a position in the Promotion Play-offs in 2010.
 Konyaspor then won the Promotion Play-offs and made an immediate return to the Süper Lig after 1 year.
 They finished the Play-offs 1st with 7 points beating Adanaspor 3–1 in the first game, Karşıyaka 1–0 in the second and drawing with Altay 2–2 in the final match.
 But Konyaspor relegated again in the 2010–11 season.